Serving all of Canada. Book a consultation with us.

 • Clammy, pale, or ashen skin

-• Changes in mental state or behavior
+• Changes in mental state or behaviour

 When the shock wears off, the full extent of the pain and suffering caused by the car accident become more apparent.
 In the case of soft tissue, tendon, and connective tissue damage, you may not feel the full extent of the pain for a few days or even weeks.
 That is why it is vital to seek legal help from skilled distracted driving personal injury lawyers.

 We will make sure you receive a comprehensive medical examination by a skilled physician.
-Many times, defense lawyers seek to minimize the plaintiff’s injuries.
+Many times, defence lawyers seek to minimize the plaintiff’s injuries.
 The Preszler Injury Lawyers team offers a network of experts who can testify as to the nature of the suffering caused by our client’s injuries.

-Legal Help for Injuries Sustained in an Ontario Distracted Driving Incident
+Legal Help For Injuries Sustained In An Ontario Distracted Driving Incident

 If you or someone you love has suffered an injury as a result of another driver’s distracted driving, Preszler Injury Lawyers can help.
 Successful plaintiffs can receive compensation for economic damages, pain and suffering, and loss of income.
 We work on a contingency basis; you will not need to pay us unless we win or settle your claim.
 To schedule your free Brampton, Ontario, legal consultation, contact us today.